 Drafting - The process of choosing candidates for your team.
 This occurs during a single event, often referred to as "the draft".

 Season - The time period in which you can play Fantasy Congress.
 The season will run from September 4th, 2018 until November 13th, 2018.
-Drafting will be available August 12th, 2018 through September 8th, 2018.
+Those with Educator Access can draft any time before the election.
+For the general public, drafting will be available August 12th, 2018 through September 8th, 2018.

 Object of the game

 The player whose team has the most points at the end of the season wins.

 After creating a free account, there are two routes you can take to get started playing Fantasy Congress:

 Every time you sign in, or just after registering, you will be taken to your Fantasy Congress dashboard.
 In the "League" section of the dashboard page, there is a blue button that says "Create".
 Click the 'Create' button to begin the process of starting a league.